oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/0-intro/intro.md

 Using low code cloud services in Oracle Cloud Infrastructure (OCI), this workshop will illustrate how to create a system to search the full text of document images using OpenSearch and a familiar search interface created with Visual Builder.

 The focus of this workshop is making document images searchable.
 These document images are typically text documents that have been scanned to .tif or .jpg, or .pdf.
 However the system you'll build will handle many different document types such as:
-- Word, Excel, PDF
-- Images with text using AI text recognition
+- Images with text using AI Document Understanding
 - Images without text using AI Vision
 - Custom document: Belgian ID card images

-TODO
+- Word, Excel, even recorded speech

 ![Introduction use case](images/opensearch-intro.png)

 The procedures in this workshop are designed for users that have obtained an Oracle Cloud free trial account with active credits.
 The procedures will also work for other Oracle Cloud accounts but may, in some cases, require minor adaptation.